nycu-caslab/OSC-RISCV-Web/_sources/labs/lab2.rst

     Integrate device tree support into your bootloader.
 Parse the device tree to initialize hardware components appropriately during the boot process.

+..
+TODO: explain in detail how to parse the device tree and use it to initialize hardware components; include both structural explanation and sample code or reference.
+   Also mention how to retrieve memory layout and related properties from the DT.

 ********************
 Advanced Exercise